-KCMHC has one designated full-time probation officer assigned to the program.
+KCMHC has one designated full-time probation officer assigned to the program and one designated back up probation officer.
 Currently, there is no standard for MHC caseloads.
 The National Association of Drug Court Professionals Best Practice Standards Vol. II recommends "Drug Courts are advised to monitor their operations carefully when caseloads for supervision officers exceed 30:1; caseloads should never exceed a 50:1 ratio."
 KCMHC Probation Officers will be assigned a case load of no more than 25:1 MHC Participants.
 This limits the total number of Participants to 25.